CMSgov/dpc-static-site/src/_pages/dpc-data.md

 ## How the data is structured: FHIR resource types

-DPC uses FHIR (Fast Healthcare Interoperability Resources) as a standard, compliant way to share Medicare beneficiary data.
-In FHIR, data is structured into basic building blocks called "Resources."
-DPC also has its own bulk FHIR specification to securely handle large numbers of Medicare beneficiary files.
+DPC uses FHIR (Fast Healthcare Interoperability Resources) as a standard, compliant way to share Medicare claims data.
+In FHIR, data is structured into basic building blocks called “Resources.”
+DPC also has its own bulk FHIR specification to securely handle large numbers of Medicare claim files.

 ## Applicable FHIR Resources